-Overall objective: to evaluate national legislation and practices on political parties so as to bring them into line with the relevant European and international standards.

-- 1. expert opinion on the legislation on political parties; - 2. organisation of seminars on European and international standards in this field.

-Partners: Ministry of Interior, Parliament, political parties.
+Overall objective To evaluate national legislation and practices on political parties so as to bring them into line with the relevant European and international standards Expected results expert opinion on the legislation on political parties; organisation of seminars on European and international standards in this field.
+Partners Ministry of Interior, Parliament, political parties.

-3.5.
 Training in democratic governance

-Overall objective: to bring a seminal contribution on Human Rights, Rule of Law and Democratic Citizenship to Moroccan society by enlisting the future political leaders and civil servants as multipliers for the reform.
+Overall objective To bring a seminal contribution on Human Rights, Rule of Law and Democratic Citizenship to Moroccan society by enlisting the future political leaders and civil servants as mul- tipliers for the reform